-Dentures are dental prosthetics that replace missing teeth.
-Most conventional dentures are removable.
-Typically, they are supported by the soft and hard tissues of the oral cavity.
+Both full and partial dentures are dental prosthetics that replace missing teeth.
+Typically, conventional dentures are removable and are supported by the soft and hard tissues of the oral cavity (your gums).

 What are dental implants?

-Dental implants are tiny titanium rods that are implanted into the jaw bone, and act as replacements for the roots of missing teeth.
-When implants are capped with a dental crown, dental implants make a permanent and natural looking replacement for missing teeth that feel very much like natural teeth.
+Dental implants act as replacements for the roots of missing teeth.
+They are actually tiny titanium rods that are implanted into the jaw bone where the roots of the missing tooth used to be.
+Dental implants can be capped with a crown to create a permanent and natural looking replacement for missing teeth.
+Capped dental implants feel and function much like your natural teeth.

 How do dentures and dental implants work together?